EdwardJXLi/hugo-theme-hydra/README.md

 ### Copyright

-Assign your copy right to `.Site.Copyright`.
-Cactus will append current year to the head.
+Assign your copyright to `.Site.Copyright`.
+Cactus will append the current year to the head.

 TODO: Customizable copyright year